MikeHopcroft/route13/README.md

 % npm install route13
 ~~~

 To run the samples, it is best to build `Route13` from sources.
 First, clone the [repo](https://github.com/MikeHopcroft/airport) .
-Then run the following commands:
+Then run the following commands from the root of the repo:

 ~~~
 % npm install